Training like the Wolverine

 Hugh Jackman is one of Australia’s most successful international actors, starring in many award-winning feature films.

 What makes Jackman unique is his intense mental and physical dedication to the roles in which he is cast.
-From bulking up for his role in the character Wolverine, to slimming down for his role as Jean Valjean in the live-action replay of Les Miserables, you’d have to wonder how he transforms so convincingly.
+From bulking up for his role in the character Wolverine, to slimming down for his role as Jean Valjean in the live-action replay of Les Miserables, you’d have to wonder how he manages his body transformation so convincingly.

 By far, the most impressive and explosive body he has attained is for the character Wolverine.
 It was the Australian actor’s first role in an American film in 1999, and since then he was contractually obligated to keep his body a particular way when a part of the Wolverine franchise.
 His transformation from the first and last time he appeared as the character is truly breathtaking.